 The population of Camden has a very low overall level of education: only 6.26% of people over 25 hold a 4-year college degree or higher.

-The per capita income in Camden in 2010 was $18,107, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,428 for a family of four.
+The per capita income in Camden in 2018 was $19,871, which is low income relative to Ohio and the nation.
+This equates to an annual income of $79,484 for a family of four.
 However, Camden contains both very wealthy and poor people as well.

 The people who call Camden home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Camden residents report their race to be White, followed by Native American.
-Important ancestries of people in Camden include Irish, English, Italian, and Dutch.
+The greatest number of Camden residents report their race to be White, followed by Asian.
+Important ancestries of people in Camden include German, Irish, English, Italian, and Scots-Irish.

 The most common language spoken in Camden is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Italian and Vietnamese.